TheAlphaLion/ha-usep-sensor/README.md

 ## What it does

 The EMC publishes all 48 half-hour USEP prices for the current day — both settled prices for past periods and forecast prices for future periods.
-This integration polls that data and makes it available in Home Assistant so you can for example:
+This integration polls that data and makes it available in Home Assistant as sensors that you can use it for further purposes, for example:

 - See the current, next, peak, and cheapest forecast prices on a dashboard
 - Build automations that trigger when prices are high (shift loads to battery) or low (charge battery, run water heater)